What a CIRS Eye Test Tells You About Your Health

 Many websites describe the VCS test as a standalone diagnostic tool, but the full story is more nuanced.
 Here’s what you might not know:

-•The VCS test identifies potential brain function impairments, but symptom clusters contextualize the results.
+- The VCS test identifies potential brain function impairments, but symptom clusters put the results into context.

-•For example, failing the VCS test with 10+ symptom clusters makes CIRS more likely, while a failed test without symptoms may warrant other investigations.
+- For example, failing the VCS test with more than 10 symptom clusters makes CIRS more likely, while a failed test without symptoms may warrant other investigations.

 Biotoxins reduce blood flow in the brain, particularly in regions involved in sensory processing.
-This impact isn’t just theoretical—it’s measurable through advanced imaging techniques like NeuroQuant MRIs.
+This impact isn’t just theoretical—it’s measurable through advanced techniques like the Heidelberg Retinal Flow Meter.

 Why Blood Work Is Essential